pireifej/udacity_project4/README.md

 To run project 4, simplye visit the index.html of the root directory.
 The pizza web page can be found in the bottom-most hyperlink (accompanied by the Pokeball picture).
 Or just visit the public URL "http://pireifej.github.io/udacity_project4/".
-The optimizations made in main.js for pizza.html are:
+The optimizations can be found in comments by searching for "OPTIMIZATION" in main.js, but I listed them here for convenience:

 Change pizza sizes
 ---